MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/includes/deploy-azd.md

-- "@azure Use azd to deploy my project"
+- "@azure Use azd to deploy my project."
-- "@azure I want to use AZD to create a deployment pipeline for my application"
+- "@azure I want to use AZD to create a deployment pipeline for my application."
-- "@azure Initialize my project with the Azure Developer CLI"
+- "@azure Initialize my project with the Azure Developer CLI."
-- "@azure Please start azd pipeline"
+- "@azure Please start azd pipeline."